lincolnquick/ist412/README.md

 Unit tests are located in the test directory of the project (hrms/src/test).
 You can run them from IntelliJ IDEA or by running `mvn test` from the project's root directory.

 ## Authentication
 The username required to login to the application is "user".
-The password is randomly generated each time the server starts and is output to the terminal.
+The password is "password".

 ## Contact Information
 For help or further questions, contact IST 412 Group 5 via Microsoft Teams.